El Capitan history (brief)

 The Northwest Face of Half Dome went in 1957 and the nose on El Cap in 1958.

-In 1970 Warren Harding made a much-publicised first ascent of the "Wall of the Early Morning Light", up the tallest portion of El Capitan in its southeast side.
+In 1970 Warren Harding made a much-publicised first ascent of the "Wall of Early Morning Light", up the tallest portion of El Capitan in its southeast side.
 With Dean Caldwell, he spent 27 nights on the wall, living mostly in tented hammocks designed in coordination with Roger Derryberry.
 When a 4-day storm rolled in, the National Park Service decided, after 22 days, that the two needed to be rescued.
 Ropes were lowered, but after much shouting back and forth, retracted.
 Harding, in his book Downward Bound, recounts what might have happened had the rescue persisted:

 "Good Evening!
 What can we do for you."